-First, examine your tires if they have uneven wearing on the treads.
+First, examine your tires to see if they have uneven wear on the tread.
 From there, observe these signs when driving: an off-center steering wheel direction when driving on a straight path, unusual steering wheel vibration, and the vehicle pulling over to one side.
 You should also keep an eye out for a sudden inefficiency in fuel economy.
 When you notice these signs, take your car to the nearest service shop and have it checked.

 But before you do, it’s best to educate yourself with at least the basics of wheel alignment.
 That way, you’ll be able to promote service trust and avoid potential fraud.
 Here are some of the things to know and discuss with your professional mechanic.

 This means the angle of the top and bottom edges of the wheel.
-If the top edge leans into the car body and the bottom is further out, that’s called a “negative camber.”
+If the top edge leans into the car body and the bottom is further out, that’s called a 'negative camber.'
 On the other hand, a “positive camber” is when the top edge is leaning out while the bottom edge is pointing in.
 Too much of both angles may speed up tire wear or give more stress on the suspension components.
 The ideal angle has to be straight from top to bottom.
-This evens out tire wear and decrease mechanical stress.
+This evens out tire wear and decreases mechanical stress.

 Do note that some carmakers these days put a slight bias on the negative camber by default.
 That’s to improve the car’s cornering grip and steering response.
 Read the vehicle’s Service Manual for this so the mechanic can adjust accordingly.

 Caster refers to the leaning angle of the upper part of the suspension.
 The best way to understand this is to look at the car from the side.
-If the upper part leans more to the front bumper, that means the suspension has “negative caster.”
-On the other hand, a “positive caster” is when it leans more toward the windshield or doors.
+If the upper part leans more to the front bumper, that means the suspension has a 'negative caster.'
+On the other hand, a 'positive caster' is when it leans more toward the windshield or doors.
 Incorrect caster angles can cause the car to have unstable cornering.
-Moreover, the driver has to put more steering efforts, and the tires would wear out faster.
+Moreover, the driver has to put more steering effort, and the tires would wear out faster.